russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 - **LMStudioLocalPhiExample**
 Demonstrates using the LM Studio application running locally with a microsoft/phi-4 model via the OpenAI chat client.
 Model: microsoft/phi-4

+### Multimodal Models

+- **ImageContentExample**
+Demonstrates how to use the OpenAI chat client to analyse whether there are any animals in an image, and if so, what they are.
+Model: qwen/qwen3-vl-4b

+- **ImageDescriptionExample**
+Demonstrates how to use the OpenAI chat client to describe what's shown in an image.
+Model: qwen/qwen3-vl-4b